pwldp/meteor-accounts-profile-fields/README.md

 ## Requirements

-meteor-accounts-profile-fields needs to be installed with accounts-base package.
+`accounts-profile-fields` needs to be installed with `accounts-base` package.

 So, at first you need to install it by:
 `meteor add accounts-base`